Greek PM hails debt compromise, public sceptical

 "NEW START"

-"Euro area member states are ready to consider further measures of debt reduction" to get Greek debt to less than 110 percent of GDP if the country fulfilled its commitments, he told the Kathimerini newspaper.

-"These are very important decisions and they are as clear as they can be from the euro zone point of view," he said.

-After months of infighting over unpopular austerity measures that the government was forced to pass to appease lenders, all three parties in Samaras's coalition government cheered the deal.
+After months of infighting over unpopular austerity measures that the government was forced to pass to appease aid, all three parties in Samaras's coalition government cheered the deal.

 "This is the new start the country needs after nine months of waiting," said Evangelos Venizelos, leader of the co-ruling PASOK Socialists.
 "Now it's up to us to make it work."